-- 1. The return of a patrimonial (or wealth-based) society in the Old World (Europe, Japan).
+- 1. The long-run dynamics of income inequality.
+The end of the Kuznets curve, the end of universal laws. - 2.
+The return of a patrimonial (or wealth-based) society in the Old World (Europe, Japan).
 Wealth-income ratios seem to be returning to very high levels in low growth countries.
 Intuition: in a slow-growth society, wealth accumulated in the past can naturally become very important.
-In the very long run, this can be relevant for the entire world. - 2.
-The future of wealth concentration: with high r g during 21c (r = net-of-tax rate of return, g = growth rate), then wealth inequality might reach or surpass 19c oligarchic levels; conversely, suitable institutions can allow to democratize wealth. - 3.
-Inequality in America (" meritocratic extremism "): is the New World developing a new inequality model that is based upon extreme labor income inequality more than upon wealth inequality?
-Is it more merit-based, or can it become the worst of all worlds?
+In the very long run, this can be relevant for the entire world.
+Not bad in itself, but new challenges.
+The metamorphosis of capital call for new regulations of property relations. - 3.
+The future of wealth concentration: with high r g during 21c, then wealth inequality might reach or surpass 19c oligarchic levels.